openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>OpenStack specifies configuration for clusters running on OpenStack.</p>
+<p>OpenStack specifies configuration for clusters running on OpenStack.
+This field is alpha-level and is only honored when the Openstack feature is enabled.</p>
 </td>
 </tr>
 </tbody>